Notes updated as of March 03, 2021.

 Why did the CSIMP/NFIMP providers all decide to get the COVID19 vaccine?

 Medical professionals tend to look at things as a benefit to risk ratio.
 The benefit/risk ratio of this vaccine is outstanding.
 The vaccine is safe, very effective, and will help us get beyond this pandemic faster.

-What are the similarities and differences between Moderna and Pfizer vaccines?
+What are the similarities and differences between the vaccines?

-Both are about 95% effective in preventing COVID and around 100% in keeping you from dying of COVID.
+Both Moderna and Pfizer are about 95% effective in preventing COVID and around 100% in keeping you from dying of COVID.
 In the studies, even the few who still got the disease did not get the severe disease and none died.
-NONE died.
-Both versions are two shot vaccines, meaning that the second shot is just a booster of the first, either 3 or 4 weeks later.
+Both versions are two-shot vaccines, meaning that the second shot is just a booster of the first, either 3 or 4 weeks later.
 Pfizer needs to be kept colder for storage, but otherwise, the vaccines are very similar.
 Johnson & Johnson has made a one-shot vaccine that recently obtained FDA approval and may also be available to you.
 It appears to be over 70% effective at preventing COVID and near 100% at keeping you from dying of COVID.
 All have been shown to be safe in the elderly and high-risk population.

 Can I get the vaccine at your office?

-Currently, only the health department can determine who will receive the vaccine.
-You can keep up with the state’s vaccine plan at www.tn.gov.
+Initially, only hospitals and county health departments could give the COVID vaccine, but this is expanding.
+You can keep up with the state’s vaccine plan on www.tn.gov.
 Our office has an application to distribute the vaccine and we will email our patients if we are shipped doses to share.
 Pharmacies such as Kroger, Walmart, and soon others have been approved to begin offering the COVID vaccine.

 How many people have already been vaccinated?